gif007/py-image-tools/README.md

 # Image Tools

 This project contains scripts for separating landscape oriented images from those that are portrait oriented.
-It can also organize them into directories for images that are at least 1920px wide and those that are 1920px wide and in the 16:9 aspect ratio.
+It can also resize them to 1920px wide without losing their original ratio.

 ## Getting Started